-To date I have interviewed 27 successful businesswomen including authors, CEOs, professors, entrepreneurs, career coaches and fashion consultants.
+To date, I have interviewed 27 successful women including authors, CEOs, professors, entrepreneurs, career coaches and fashion consultants.
 I have found that each one has something special to share.
 My favorite part of each interview is the last question:

 “What do you wish you would have known as a young professional woman just starting out in her career?”